tldr-pages/tldr/pages/common/safe.md

 `safe move {{old/path/to/secret}} {{new/path/to/secret}}`

-- Generate a new 2048-bit SSH keypair and store it:
+- Generate a new 2048-bit SSH key-pair and store it:

 `safe ssh {{2048}} {{path/to/secret}}`